rootXero/CoT-Wiki/pages/*Blueprint Documentation Contents*.md

 # Finished and Documented Blueprints:

-**Note:** The Blueprints listed below are the *only* Blueprints finished and approved for use in CoT.
+**Note:** The Blueprints listed below are the *only* ones finished and approved for use in CoT.
 All others are depricated or unfinished, and should not be added into levels moving forward.
+Blueprints must be approved by the Tech lead before being added to the wiki or game.

 >[DialoguePrintBox_BP](https://app.deveo.com/collegeforcreativestudies/projects/city_of_thebes/wiki/DialoguePrintBox_BP)
 [EndLevelTrigger_BP](https://app.deveo.com/collegeforcreativestudies/projects/city_of_thebes/wiki/EndLevelTrigger_BP)